Alice Buck Norwood Spearman Wright: Early career

-After returning from her journey, Spearman was soon appointed as a relief director in Marion County, where she set up relief for textile workers in the United Textile Workers of America strike in 1934.
+After returning from her journey, Spearman was the first women ever appointed as a relief director in Marion County, where she set up relief for textile workers in the United Textile Workers of America strike in 1934.
 In 1935, she married Eugene H. Spearman Sr., whom she worked with.
-Because the Employment Act of 1932 prohibited both spouses from being federal employees, Spearman quitted her job and move to Newberry, South Carolina.
+Because the Employment Act of 1932 prohibited both spouses from being federal employees, Spearman quit her job and move to Newberry, South Carolina.
 In 1951, overwhelmed by financial problems, Spearman sought a full-time position as an executive secretary of the South Carolina Federation of Women's Clubs (SCFWC) and as an associate editor of the Club Woman magazine.

 Anti-segregation efforts

 In October 1954, Spearman became the first full-time and paid director of the South Carolina Council on Human Relations.
 In the aftermath of the Supreme Court’s decision in Brown v.
 Board of Education, she devoted much of her efforts into desegregation.
 Particularly, she attempted to reach out to various white women's organizations and encouraged them to understand the racial injustice facing society.
 Because Spearman believed the idea that privileges bring responsibilities, her central philosophy focused on pushing women to their limits at the time women were largely excluded by social movements.
 Additionally, she also served as a bridge between the progressive women members of the Southern Regional Council (SRC), whom she tested her innovative ideas with and older generation members, whom she sought advices from.

 Spearman tried to form a coalition with white men, but her efforts were unsuccessful.
 In 1959, under Spearman’s leadership, the SRC launched several initiatives, including the student sit-ins and lunch-counter demonstrations of the desegregation movement.
 Spearman and her council also worked to create educational and economic opportunities for black South Carolinians.
 Through her lobbying efforts, in 1963, the University of South Carolina admitted three African-American students.
 Under Spearman’s leadership, the South Carolina Council, chartered independently of the Southern Regional Council in 1963, joined the Voter Education Project (VEP) and participated in programs addressing issues regarding illiteracy, job opportunities, and poverty in rural South Carolina.
+Wright was in the SRC council until 1967, she dedicated her efforts to fostering a biracial community grounded in the pursuit of social justice.